 To Parents, Teachers, Alumni and Friends:

-It is hard to believe that the Affton Education Foundation is now in its 7th year of operation.
-Formed by concerned alumni and school district leaders, the Foundation’s mission is to improve and enhance educational opportunities and resources for all children enrolled in the Affton School District, and for the teacher who support them.
-Key to this mission is providing additional classroom resources and inspiring students to not only attend college, but their first-choice colleges.
+The Affton Education Foundation is now in its 12th year of operation.
+Its original mission continues to be its guide – to improve and enhance educational opportunities and resources for all children enrolled in the Affton School District, and for the teachers who support them.
+Key to this mission is providing additional classroom resources and inspiring students to not only attend college, but their first choice colleges.